[Female Headshot Photographer in Los Angeles, Vanie Poyey]

 However, the choice the photographer made isn’t the problem– it’s how that choice was executed.

-The bigger reps know this and don’t have a long list of blanket rules ALL photographers should abide by.
 They often refer their clients to more reputable photographers who understand industry standards (their clients are often working actors who can afford the expense) so they trust the results regardless of whether or not a “rule” is broken in the process.

 The headshots created still give them results!